 Dividends are recognized when declared.
-No dividends were declared for the year ended December 31, 2019 and nine months period ended September 30, 2019 (unaudited) and 2020 (unaudited).
+No dividends were declared for the years ended December 31, 2019 and 2020.

 (aa) Treasury shares

 Treasury shares represents ordinary shares issued to the Company's consolidated VIEs for the RSUs scheme.
 Refer to Note 12(b) for details.